 I mention this because prior to directing and writing Phantasm (1979), Don Coscarelli was shooting kid movies, like Kenny and Co, in which he showed a real knack for connecting with 70s-style sci fi fan reproabates -- the ones like me, who would have punched you in the face rather than admit they cried at E.T.

 In the Spielbergian make-over of children's horror films in the 80s, kids lost that edge of looming responsibility, quick-thinking and readiness for violence (as opposed to being passive little bully magnets) but in the 70s we knew we weren't safe, and felt exposed to the dangers around us, but it made us sharp.
 All the joys of life were outdoors, ideally at night.
 We didn't have cell phones.
 When we had to sleep we clutched toy guns the way priests clutch crosses in the thick of an exorcism.
 Today's parents think any kid with a gun is going to cause a Columbine, anything too scary will give them nightmares.
 So fucking what if they do?!
 They should have nightmares!
 Kids are already scared, if they have any brains.
 Shit is scary out there and you're too little to do much about it except run; even old women are stronger than you in a fight.
-Spooky movies just remind them to stay on their guard, to not let the sameness of modern life trick them into slackening their grip.
-Let the adults take the facade of death, the mausoleums and funerals, at face value, as kids we saw deeper, we noticed the little details, and we knew nothing was ever as secure as the funeral director's measured tones tried to make it.
+Spooky movies just remind them to stay on their guard, to not let the sameness of modern life trick them into slackening their grip on the door knob.
+Let the adults take the facade of death, the mausoleums and funerals, at face value, as kids we saw deeper, we noticed the little details didn't add up, and we knew nothing was ever as secure as the funeral director's measured tones tried to make it.